DIYgod/DPlayer/docs/README.md

 danmaku.addition | - | additional danmaku, [see more details](http://dplayer.js.org/#/home?id=bilibili-danmaku)
 danmaku.user | 'DIYgod' | danmaku user name
-danmaku.bottom | - | values like: '10px' '10%', the distance between the danmaku bottom and player bottom, in order to prevent warding off subtitle danmaku.unlimited | false | allow danmaku overlap, notice that player will remember user setting, default setting will not work after user set it themselves contextmenu | [] | custom contextmenu mutex | true | pause other players when this player start play
+danmaku.bottom | - | values like: '10px' '10%', the distance between the danmaku bottom and player bottom, in order to prevent warding off subtitle danmaku.unlimited | false | display all danmaku even though danmaku overlap, notice that player will remember user setting, default setting will not work after user set it themselves contextmenu | [] | custom contextmenu mutex | true | prevent to play multiple player at the same time, pause other players when this player start play

 For example: